 All applications for employment with Cornell Cooperative Extension Sullivan County and other county Extension associations must be submitted through the Cornell University Employment system.
 We do post available job and internship opportunities on this page when they become available, with links to the Cornell website, for your convenience.

-This is a part time, 20 hours per week, benefits eligible, non-exempt position.
-Compensation paid at a range of $20.76 to $22.83 per hour, depending on experience.
+This is a part time, 20 hours per week, non-exempt, benefits eligible position.
+Compensation paid at the rate of $23.39 per hour.
 To apply, please click here!

 Beginner Farmer Educator – FT (Liberty, NY)